-Screen area Information displayed Upper middle area 1.
-The health degree of your cluster.
+Screen area Information displayed Upper middle area The health degree of your cluster.
 The system scores the health of your cluster.
 For more information, see the following note.
-2. The information and number of running nodes, the number of running services and abnormal services in the cluster.
-3. CPU and memory usage of the node at the current time.
-4. Alert notifications.
-The system displays the 5 most recently triggered alert messages based on their severity level (emergency>critical>warning).
+The information and number of running nodes, the number of running services and abnormal services in the cluster.
+CPU and memory usage of the node at the current time.
+Alert notifications.
+The system displays the 5 most recently triggered alert messages based on their severity level (emergency&gt;critical&gt;warning).
 For more information, Monitoring alerts.
-Lower Monitoring information of 4 Graph service metrics at different periods.
-The 4 metrics are: middle area 1. num_active_sessions 2. num_slow_queries 3. num_active_queries 4. num_query_errors Left side of 1.
-QPS (Query Per Second) of your cluster. the area 2.
+Lower middle area Monitoring information of 4 Graph service metrics at different periods.
+The 4 metrics are: 1. num_active_sessions 2. num_slow_queries 3. num_active_queries 4. num_query_errors Left side of the area QPS (Query Per Second) of your cluster.
 The monitoring information of 2 Storage service metrics at different periods.
 The two metrics are: add_edges_latency_us,add_vertices_latency_us.
-Right side of The node-related metrics information at different periods.
-Metrics include: the area 1. cpu_utilization 2. memory_utilization 3. load_1m 4. disk_readbytes 5. disk_writebytes
+Right side of the area The node-related metrics information at different periods.
+Metrics include: 1. cpu_utilization 2. memory_utilization 3. load_1m 4. disk_readbytes 5. disk_writebytes